TheGex777/Kali-Linux-CTF-Setup/README.md

 Exploits - Used for copying exploit scripts found from exploitdb or the searchsploit tool.

-Screenshots - Used for storing screenshots (in case you were making a writeup).
+Screenshots - Used for storing screenshots.

 Scripts - Used for storing automation scripts that were downloaded from Github.